WabukoWabuko/RDBMS/RDBMSqueries.md

 # OUTER APPLY
 - similar to CROSS APPLY, but also includes rows from the left table expression that do not match any rows in the right table expression.

-# PIVOT
-- used to transform rows into columns, based on the values in a specified column.

-# UNPIVOT
-- used to transform columns into rows, based on the values in a specified column.

 # CUMULATIVE DISTRIBUTION FUNCTION (CDF)
 - calculates the cumulative distribution of a specified column in a table.